kevinrussel/Emotonal_Stock_Trader/README.md

 Another day another dollar am I right?
 Bahahahahah.
 I worked on these files a bit more, and I figured out how to get the current stock price and hopefully I will be able to do some math logic to see if I have the money to actually buy the stock.
 I have a fear that I will buy a lot of stock and not actually sell any.
 But we wll corss that bridge when we get to it right?
 Anyway, did my work for today.
 I want to have an end date by nov,1st, 2024.

+entry #15) Oct/23/24
+"Ceaser Wept, for there were no more worlds to conquer".
+I am a genius, there is no other way to say it (I made my program work for once lol).
+In all seriousness, this is a huge moment for me, because my program will now look at the stock, figure out a value, judge if we have enough cash and then send it through.
+Which in my eyes is actually kind of crazy.
+So BIG DUBS for today.
+There is a still a LOT of work that need to be done on this program, but the fact that it is actually working brings a tear to my seriously.
+As much as I want to celebrate, I have a LOOOONG day ahead of me because Wednesday's are THE WORST.
+Therefore I have to log off.
+Proud of myself none-the-less.
+Cheers!!